-- Off Disables AS validation. - On Only flows that have the source ASN and/or the destination ASN set to 0 are analyzed. - Strict Only flows that have either the source ASN or the destination ASN set to 0 are analyzed.
+- Off Disables AS validation. - On Only flows that have the source ASN and/or the destination ASN set to 0 are analyzed. - Strict Only flows that have either the source ASN or the destination ASN set to 0 are analyzed. - Graphs Accuracy Low values increase the accuracy of Sensor graphs, at the expense of RAM usage.
+Setting this to under 20 seconds is not recommended. - Comments Comments about the Sensor configuration can be saved here.
+These are not visible elsewhere.

-Graphs Accuracy

-Low values increase the accuracy of Sensor graphs, at the expense of RAM usage.
-Setting this to under 20 seconds is not recommended.